Kinto/kinto/docs/api/records.rst

 .. http:post:: /buckets/(bucket_id)/collections/(collection_id)/records

-    :synopsis: Stores a record in the collection, and its id will be assigned automatically.
+    :synopsis: Stores a record in the collection, and its ID will be assigned automatically.

     **Requires authentication**